Connecting large-scale generation to the transmission grid or a supply network

 Although generators and electricity retailers buy and sell electricity through the wholesale spot market, they often also have contracts with each other that sit behind the spot market to manage financial risks.

-Most renewable energy generation projects will need to connect to a transmission or distribution network.
+Most large-scale generation projects will need to connect to a transmission or distribution network.
 Securing grid connection is usually a critical path item for projects as it can take years to allow for the completion of connection studies and construction of network infrastructure.
 Network connection can also be a significant component of project costs.
+Some large-scale generation may connect to a supply network that is not part of the transmission or distribution network.

-To access the electricity grid, as a project proponent, you are required to liaise with either Powerlink Queensland (i.e. the transmission network) or Energy Queensland (i.e. the distribution network), depending on project location and size.
+To access the electricity grid, as the proponent of a large-scale project, you are required to liaise with either Powerlink Queensland (i.e. the transmission network) or Energex or Ergon Energy (i.e. the distribution network), depending on project location and size.

 You should engage with these network businesses in the initial stages of your project's development, to ensure that the regulatory approvals process associated with both a connection application and development application are undertaken concurrently where possible.